tauri-apps/plugins-workspace/plugins/store/README.md

 const val = await store.get("some-key");
 assert(val, { value: 5 });

-await store.save(); // this manually saves the store, otherwise the store is saved when your app is closed
+await store.save(); // this manually saves the store, otherwise the store is only saved when your app is closed
 ```

 ### Persisting values